DARRIN T. MISH: Good morning and welcome to the IRS Solution Attorney show I am THE IRS Solution Attorney Darrin T. Mish.

 KATRINA MADEWELL: That’s good, wow.

-DARRIN T. MISH: So we are probably going to go ahead and file a systemic advocacy request for the problem I just told you where we got collection holds are not going out on all years of the offer and compromise.
+DARRIN T. MISH: So we are probably going to go ahead and file a systemic advocacy request for the problem I just told you where we got collection holds are not going out on all years of the Offer in Compromise.

 KATRINA MADEWELL: Right.
 Is it safe to say, I know you said simple things, but is it safe to say if you have a tax problem like over a certain amount of any sort they are probably not a good place to start?